Cxx4xx/testgit/readme.txt

-Git is aversion control system.
+Git is a version control system.
-Git is free software.
+Git is Best software.
+Git is great!